My Travel Story

 Moving To The Other Side Of The Planet, Again…

-After a month and a half traveling in South East Asia, in March 2020 we arrived in New Zealand on our Working Holiday Visas.
+After a month and a half travelling in South East Asia, in March 2020 we arrived in New Zealand on our Working Holiday Visas.
 Two weeks later the border closed and would remain closed for two years!
 I am stunned and so, so, so, so grateful that we arrived before it would have been too late!

 lauren looking over mount maunganui on a sunny day view of ocean and beach new zealand